bocharsky-bw/Arrayzy/README.md

 print $a->offsetGet(1); // 'b'
 ```

-*NOTE: The following methods and principles apply to `ImmutableArray` and
+*NOTE: The following methods and principles apply to the `ArrayImitator` class.
-`MutableArray` alike.
-In the examples provided they are are interchangeable and
-aliased with `A`.*
+In the examples provided below the `ArrayImitator` aliased with `A`.*

 ### Chaining

 Methods may be chained for ease of use: